List: Churches, pro-life offices torched, vandalized by abortion activists since Supreme Court leak

 St. Joseph’s Priory: Armada, Michigan

-Last week, St. Joseph’s Priory, a Catholic Church in Armada, Michigan, was vandalized with graffiti, although the messages did not include any reference to abortion.
+At the beginning of the month, St. Joseph’s Priory, a Catholic Church in Armada, Michigan, was vandalized with graffiti, although the messages did not include any reference to abortion.
 Pictures of the vandalism, posted on Twitter, reveal that graffiti reading “Gay” was painted on the sign advertising St. Joseph’s Roman Catholic Church & Academy.
 A sidewalk featured graffiti reading “FAG Republicans Dead.”
 A door at the church was painted with the number “666” and the word “FAGS.”

 Another door had a pentagram drawn on it.
 Pillars at the church had the words “suicide” and “big d---” painted on them.
 A message extending from an exterior wall of a building on the campus to adjacent doors had the number “666” next to a heart symbol alongside the word “big” on top of a picture of male genitalia.